sakethsusarla/fixed-height-web-app/README.md

   ```

 That's it!
-Our fixed-height web application is ready and should something like this,
+Our fixed-height web application is ready and should look something like this,

 <img src="./src/assets/fixed-height-web-app-landscape-screenshot.png" style="max-height: 400px;" />